 Sadly, others can suffer further health complications, so it’s equally important to be mentally prepared for setbacks during this period.
 At this point, determination and resilience are as essential as the right therapy, and feeling emotionally supported throughout this time is really important.

-Stroke recovery: Six months after and beyond
+Stroke recovery: six months after and beyond

 How long does it take to recover after a stroke?
 It’s never an easy question to answer, but many stroke patients will have made great progress after six months.
-Improvements are still possible even years after a stroke, but progress will tend to be slower.
+Improvements are still possible even years after a stroke, but progress does tend to be slower.
 Others may face a new reality of living with some level of impairment, known as chronic stroke disease.
-If this is the case, our stroke team can help with making home adjustments, ordering equipment, and referring to community and care services which can provide ongoing support..
+If this is the case, our stroke team can help with making home adjustments, ordering equipment, and referring to community and care services which can provide ongoing support.

 Even when progress slows, it’s important to remember that it’s possible to continue making wellness gains even years after a stroke, and that every small step forward is a milestone.